futtta/ao_critcss_aas/readme.txt

 This means the total cost will be £7/month if you use this plugin for one site.

+If you're not sure yet; with the [30 day free trial](https://criticalcss.com/faq/#refunds), you have nothing to lose!

 = Will this work for inside paywalls or membershp sites? =

 No; CriticalCSS.com needs the pages for which it has to generate critical css to be publicaly visible to work.